Executive Office of the President

 2/04

-One of AFGE's members who works in the headquarters of the Department received an instruction from Department leadership that Elon Musk and his DOGE team would be accessing Department of Labor headquarters beginning around 4 p.m. on February 5, 2025.
+One of AFGE’s members who works in the headquarters of the Department received an instruction from Department leadership that Elon Musk and his DOGE team would be accessing Department of Labor headquarters beginning around 4 p.m. on February 5, 2025.
 This member and other employees were told by Department leadership that when Mr. Musk and his team visit, they are to do whatever they ask, not to push back, not to ask questions.
-They were told to provide access to any DOL system they requested access to and not to worry about any security protocols; just do it.
+They were told to provide access to any DOL system they requested access to and not to worry about any security protocols; “just do it.”

 2/05

-According to later sworn testimony by Kendall Lindemann, from this date Steve Davis is the decision-maker for DOGE as the senior-most political appointee until Amy Gleason is appointed as acting administratior of DOGE on 2025-02-18.
+According to later sworn testimony from Kendall Lindemann, this is the date that Steve Davis was designated as the decision-maker for DOGE as the senior-most political appointee until Amy Gleason is appointed as acting administratior of DOGE on 2025-02-18.
 Later news reports suggest Steve Davis continued to remain in charge.

 2/11